Stay at home, save lives | Coronavirus updates and guidance

 The module is intended to be interactive and supportive, allowing you the opportunity to share ideas, knowledge and experience and to discuss and debate professional education – for Distance Learning students this will be facilitated online, using synchronous and asynchronous approaches.
-It is anticipated that this approach will foster active learning amongst the student group.
-By offering a formative assessment that is aligns well with the summative assessment, you will be afforded opportunities to test out their learning activity or teaching tool with their peers and utilise formative feedback to inform their summative submission.
+It is anticipated that this approach will foster active learning among the student group.
+By offering a formative assessment that it aligns well with the summative assessment, you will be afforded opportunities to test out their learning activity or teaching tool with their peers and utilise formative feedback to inform their summative submission.

 On completing this module, you will be able to:

-- critically appraise and reflect on a range of educational theories and approaches, and their application with different learning environments
+- critically appraise and reflect on a range of educational theories and approaches and their application with different learning environments

 - critically evaluate a range of assessment and feedback methods demonstrating how these can be selected and applied in different professional contexts